 We work in an industry where mental wellbeing is everything.
 As a community, we keep an eye on everyone's wellbeing and are sensitive to any signs of exhaustion.
 The main responsibility for this lies with the management team and their caring for work-life balance.
 Occupational health also covers the services of a psychologist if necessary.

-When using the kitchen or the meeting rooms, the guidelines are clear: Your mother doesn’t work here.
+When using the kitchen or the meeting rooms, the guidelines are clear: Your parents don’t work here.

 (In the photo, Mikael and his hobby)